phijor/phijor.github.io/src/tutorials/agda-development-nix-flakes/03-project-skeleton.md

    what the name of our package is, which overlay to use (this contains our package), and which systems the package can be built for.
+   In turn, `simpleFlake` returns an output in the correct format.

 1. We set up a custom interactive shell that has access to all build dependencies of our package.
    We will discuss how to use it in a [later chapter](./05-dev-shell.md).